 Easy hazelnut cookies are perfect this time of year!
 With a delicate nut flavor with sugar sprinkled on top it will become your new holiday tradition.

-Have you ever made hazelnut cookies?
+Have you ever made plain or chocolate hazelnut cookies?
 If not they are a really night nutty treat that is sweet and a flavor that to me reminds me of fall and the holidays coming up.
-There are a few things I make from scratch each year, I make my grandma’s lebkuchen cookies and these.
-It is always fun to make something new each year and have a holiday baking day together! (originally published 10/17)
+There are a few things I make from scratch each year.
+It is always fun to make something new each year and have a holiday baking day together! (originally published 10/17, affiliate links present)

 Here’s the printable recipe:

 - Grind your hazelnuts into a fine texture.

 - Combine your hazelnut “flour”, baking powder, oat flour, and 2 tbsp of sugar in one bowl.